ucb-rit/savio-training-intro-fall-2024/intro.md

 - To display the graphical windows on your local machine, you'll need X server software on your own machine to manage the graphical windows
   - For Windows, your options include *MobaXterm*, *eXceed*, or *Xming*
   - For Mac, there is *XQuartz*

+An option that will often be better is to use Open OnDemand (ood.brc.berkeley.edu) to access Savio via your browser.

 # Editing files